julianchurchill/text-adventure/README.md

 - [STORY BUG] The yak picture in the farm is of a shaved yak - but the description is of a hairy one...
   - [FIX] Remove picture from this scene
+- [STORY BUG] The 'rabble of tired men' are still in the description for _outside_ of the gatehouse even when they've left.
+  - [FIX] Updated descriptions, including after attack finishes so that the men are tidying up.

 TTA1 v2.3.3 and TTA2 v1.1.2
 ---